eorroe/NodeList.js/README.md

 This should probably be on top but I feel the ending is better, but again my wish is to change how `NodeList` works in Web Browsers.
 I mean I don't see why this would hurt if it grows with help/feedback.
 As of right now `NodeList` don't do anything but store `nodes`.

-So the library edition IMO would be for Web Developers who don't use `jQuery` and like using native API's like myself or who use `jQuery` but only for the DOM, this is much smaller and very powerful.
+So the library edition IMO would be for Web Developers who don't use `jQuery` and like using native API's like myself or who use `jQuery` but only for DOM manipulation, this is a much smaller and very powerful alternative.

 Getting this natively, I would need tons of help.
 I don't know anything about writing specs and getting things standardized.
 Those of you who somewhat know me, I only throw out "good" Ideas (you know "good" IMO duh).